ClankerwarS/inspectbookmarksforipad/README.md

 # inspectbookmarksforipad
-This just allows you to inspect on devices like iPhone and iPad, I don’t know what I’m doing by the way but it still works -.- what to do is below step 1: copy and paste this code step 2: go to google, add google to bookmark
+This just allows you to inspect on devices like iPhone and iPad what to do is below step 1: copy and paste this code step 2: go to google, add google to bookmark